Skip to content

 The public sector has agreed that the holiday pay will be paid on the regular pay day, unless the employee requests the holiday pay before their holiday starts.

-Similarly, in SOSTES and TPTES agreements, holiday pay will be paid on the regular pay day, unless the employee requests, at least one month before the start of their holiday, the holiday pay to be paid in accordance with the Annual Holidays Act.
-The principle of the Annual Holiday Act regarding holidays longer than six days is to pay the holiday pay before the start of the holiday, at the employee’s request.
-For shorter holiday periods, the employee is paid on the standard pay day.
+Similarly, in SOSTES and TPTES agreements, holiday pay will be paid on the regular pay day, unless the employee requests, the holiday pay to be paid in accordance with the Annual Holidays Act.
+The request has to be made at least one month before the start of their holiday.
+The principle of the Annual Holiday Act:

 Holiday compensation